rollkit/docs/docs/intro.md

 If you're familiar with Rollkit, you may want to skip to the [tutorials section](../category/tutorials)
 :::

-## Main Components of Rollkit

-### 1. Build rollups using an SDK

-Easily deploy a new rollup using a ready-made template.

-### 2. Compatible with multiple VMs

-Rollkit sovereign rollups can plug in any Virtual Machine (VM) compatible with the ABCI interface.

-### 3. Develop with modular software

-Rollkit is built for developers to easily modify or replace components of the rollup, unlocking a more flexible development process.

 ## Use Cases

 Rollkit can be used to deploy modular infrastructure pieces, or